 Lessons in Liberation, a Toolkit for Abolitionist K-12 and Community Educators

 Published with AK Press!

 Since 2018 The Abolitionist Educators Workgroup has partnered with Education for Liberation Network on creating an “UnReader” toolkit for K-12 and community educators, highlighting key conversations, strategies, tools, resources and sample curricula that educators, teachers, youth, counselors, parents and students can use in learning more about and working to advance prison industrial complex abolition.
 Published by AK Press, the Toolkit will be released the Summer of 2021.
 Stay tuned for information to pre-order your copy!

-CR’s post-secondary abolitionist educators workgroup has created two new resources for college and university campuses and communities to advance prison industrial complex (PIC) abolition.
+CR’s post-secondary abolitionist educators workgroup has created two resources in 2020-2021 for college and university campuses and communities to advance prison industrial complex (PIC) abolition.
 These resources include: